Project

 Actions #4

-Updated by Simon Wydooghe almost 8 years ago
+Updated by Simon Wydooghe over 8 years ago

 I can confirm this issue.
 I've got a dnsmasq server as my 'main' DNS, which Foreman uses.
 The Foreman host has a BIND server which only serves the domains managed by Foreman.
 The dnsmasq server forwards any requests to these domains to the BIND server.
 Caching on the dnsmasq server caused Foreman to believe there were conflicting PTR records.
 Turning off the caching on the dnsmasq server resolved the issue.